tomcohen13/MultiAgentResearchApp/README.md

    - Take a break or sth; that was exhausting 🥵

 ### 8. Configure CICD Pipeline with GitHub
-   1. Navigate to the CodePipeline console
+   1. Navigate to the CodePipeline console in AWS
-   2. Select Build custom pipeline and continue
+   2. Select Build custom pipeline
    3. Pipeline settings:
       - Name the pipeline
       - Execution mode: I selected "Superseded" for this project because it ensures that only the latest version of the application is deployed.
 For a single-developer, low-traffic project, this is the most resource-friendly option.
 In a production environment with more contributors or critical testing requirements, I'd consider Queued or Parallel modes.
    4. Add source
       - Connect to GitHub
       - Choose the relevant repository and branch (in my case MultiAgentResearchApp and 'develop')
-   5. Skip build stage given the project
+   5. Skipped build stage given the project
-   6. Skip test stage given the project
+   6. Skipped test stage given the project
    7. Deploy to EB
       - Choose Deploy provider AWS Elastic Beanstalk
       - Choose the region of your environment
       - select the application and its corresponding environment
    8. Deploy the pipeline!
+   9. If you've added CloudWatch log streaming, you might need to add CodePipeline the following permissions:
+      - go to IAM > Roles
+      - find the service role of the CodePipeline
+      - Permissions > attach policies
+      - CloudWatchLogsFullAccess (or a more restrictive policy)

 ## Usage